VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Premium Support

-Yes, that makes sense.
-The pump is designed so that the injection starts earlier if the valve is NOT actuated.
-"NOT actuated" = closed = the internal pressure is fully directed to the plunger.
+yes, logically, it's in operation.
+The pump is designed so that, if the valve is NOT actuated, the injection begins earlier.
+"NOT actuated" = closed = the internal pressure is fully transmitted to the adjusting valve.

-When starting a cold engine, it is actuated to "maximum early" (this maximizes the ignition delay!), while a warm start requires a less aggressive setting.
-The injection start is only controlled during the pump's ascent, as there are no reliable signals from the NBF (presumably a sensor or control unit) at this stage.
+When starting cold, it is actuated to "maximum early" (this maximizes the ignition delay!), and when starting warm, it is actuated accordingly less.
+The injection begins only when the pump rises, as there are no yet reliable signals from the NBF.

-Balance the rotational speed and operating time of the "pressure front" from the pump to the nozzle (start of flow --> start of spraying).
+However, the pre-adjustment is initially intended to compensate for the ignition delay and response time of the "pressure front" from the pump to the nozzle (start of flow --> start of spraying) at high speeds and RPMs.

-Now, the starting and operating state with the lowest rotational speed, where the aforementioned time losses in degrees represent the lowest error.
+Now, the starting-organ state represents the operating condition with the lowest speed, where therefore the aforementioned time losses in degrees of angle represent the lowest error.

-Therefore, one could design the pump so that, for example, up to 500 motor rpm, the hydraulic pre-adjustment is still active even with the spray valve closed (= the internal pressure of the pump does not yet overcome the spring force on the spray valve piston), because later spraying starts are, in my opinion, never really needed icon_question.gif icon_confused.gif:
+Therefore, one could design the pump so that, for example, up to 500 motor rpm, the hydraulic pre-adjustment is still in the late-engagement position (= the pump's internal pressure has not yet overcome the spring force on the nozzle control valve), even with the nozzle control valve closed, because later starting times are IMO never actually needed icon_question.gif icon_confused.gif:

-For example, at idle (approximately double the starting speed), a small pre-adjustment could be used.
+For example, at idle (approximately double the starting speed), a small pre-adjustment could then be implemented.

 Gruß Ulf